vive12345/RoadSense/Readme.md

 - The Simulator uses separate threads for each client connection
 - The Receiver uses separate threads for socket reception and message processing

-## Troubleshooting

-### Common Issues

-1. **Socket Connection Refused**:

-   - Ensure the Simulator is running before starting the Receiver
-   - Check that port 54000 is not blocked by your firewall

-2. **Missing or Invalid Data**:
-   - Verify that your CAN trace and GPS trace files are correctly formatted
-   - Check that file paths are specified correctly when running the Simulator

-## License

-This project is licensed under the Apache License 2.0.
-See the file headers for details.

-## Output
+## Output Images

 ![alt text](image.png)
 ![alt text](image-1.png)

-### as we can see that the when GPStrace.txt file has no data then the startsimulation is printing a error msg
+#### as we can see that the when GPStrace.txt file has no data then the startsimulation is printing a error msg

 ![alt text](image-2.png)

-## Future Development

-This project will be extended to include GPS data and real-time simulation capabilities.